arnaudporet/kali/readme.txt

 ########          attractors: avoiding pathological phenotypes          ########
 ################################################################################

+Copyright (C) 2013-2014 Arnaud Poret
+This program is licensed under the GNU General Public License.
+To view a copy of this license, visit https://www.gnu.org/licenses/gpl.html or see the GNU_General_Public_License.txt file in the present folder.

 Contact:
     Arnaud Poret
     arnaud.poret@gmail.com

 If you are interested in my work, or ultimately if you use it, feel free to let me know.

-This work is licensed under the BSD 2-Clause License (see the BSD_2-Clause_License.txt file in the present folder).

 Recommended prerequisites:
     * operating system: Linux, such as Ubuntu (http://www.ubuntu.com/)